fkroeber/tweet_mapper/README.md

 * KMLElements: class that specifies how to represent the tweets in the kml file
 * KMLGenerator: class that provides the skeleton for the kml file generation

 The main class calls all other classes and finally opens the created kml file using the local installation of GoogleEarthPro if available.
-For a more detailed documentation of the structure & design of the application see: *to be added*